Elbert N. Carvel: Governor of Delaware

 Carvel was first elected Governor of Delaware in 1948, defeating Republican Hyland F. George and served one term from January 18, 1949, to January 20, 1953.
 He lost a bid for a second term in 1952 to U.S. Representative J. Caleb Boggs.
 Subsequently, he lost an election for U.S. Senate in 1958 to incumbent Republican U.S. Senator John J. Williams.
 However, he was elected to a second term as Governor of Delaware in 1960, defeating Republican John W. Rollins, a former lieutenant governor.
 Soon after this, on November 13, 1960, he appeared as a contestant on the TV game show What's My Line?.
 His line was that he manufactured fertilizer.
 This time he served from January 17, 1961, until January 19, 1965.
 Carvel lost a final bid for a U.S. Senate seat in 1964, again to incumbent Republican U.S. Senator John J. Williams.

 As only the second Democrat elected governor in 48 years, he was also the first Democrat ever to win two terms.

+Accomplishments during his separate terms included the establishment of a public service commission and state development department, the restructuring of election laws, the granting of a $28-million appropriation for the construction of schools, an increase in teacher salaries, the improvement of funding for road and highway development, the authorizing of the Interstate Compact on Mental Health, the sanctioning of the Delaware River and Bridge Authority, and the Municipal Home Rule Law.

 He was opposed to capital punishment and was an early and persistent leader for civil rights legislation in a still politically conservative Delaware.
 As Governor he led the successful effort to create a Delaware Supreme Court, the lack of which threatened Delaware's ability to handle corporate litigation, and thereby ended Delaware's status as the only state without such a court.

 Among his other accomplishments during his tenures in office were the building of the first span of the Delaware Memorial Bridge, developing numerous other roads and highways, establishing the Delaware Public Service Commission and initiating the Delaware State Development Department.